hwwang55/MolR/README.md

   ```
   $ python main.py
   ```
-  __Note__: The default task is set as `--task=pretrain`.
+  The default task is set as `--task=pretrain`.
 Hyper-parameter settings for other tasks are provided in  `main.py`, which should be easy to understand.
+  __Note__: If you spot CUDA_OUT_OF_MEMORY error under the default hyperparameter setting, please consider decreasing the batch size first (e.g., to 2048).
+This will decrease the performance but not too much.
 - If you would like to use the pretrained model to process your own molecules and obtain their embeddings, please run
   ```
   $ python featurizer.py